 We submitted our story to a local cake shop for our wedding, and we ended up winning a free cake for our wedding, so there’s a longer version out there . . .

 . . .
 “Three years ago on this day, I kissed you for the first time.
 It was then that I knew that I wanted to be with you for the rest of my life . . .”

 Very simple, at a restaurant on a Friday night, nothing fancy!
-Simplicity is key!posted about 4 years ago
+Simplicity is key!posted over 4 years ago